 Sadly there are also a lot of unscrupulous freelancers out there too, who will intentionally do damage to your systems in order to generate more work for themselves, or may seek revenge in the event of a dispute or disagreement.
-I had had several jobs cleaning up after such situations.

 SECURITY GOOD PRACTICES

-Ideally, you should find a single reliable freelancer/company who you are happy with and stick with them, rather than using a different freelancer each time.
+Ideally, you should find a single reliable freelancer/company who you are happy with and stick with them, rather than hiring a different freelancer each time.
 Not only is this better for security, but using multiple freelancers can also cause other problems as they are oblivious to what work their predecessor has done, and so will often break or undo each other’s work.

-Sticking with the same person/company creates a relationship as well as a recurring income, which will, in turn, result in better quality of work, fewer issues and less expense as they will know your systems and the work they have done before and be more inclined to keep you happy.
+Sticking with the same person/company creates a relationship as well as a recurring income, which will, in turn, result in a better quality of work, fewer issues and less expense as they will know your systems and the work they have done before and be more inclined to keep you happy.

 Plus any decent freelancer/contractor will use a task/project manager and will keep notes on the work he does for ongoing clients which also improves communication and project management.

 Do not post sensitive information in the workstream/chat.
 An exception would be if you are providing a temp login which will be revoked once the job is done.

 If you do need to give a freelancer (or anyone) temporary access to your accounts or website, then ideally you should provide them with their own login, not give them yours, which you should revoke (delete) once the job is done.
 You should also give restricted access where possible so the freelancer only has access to what is required to do the job.